 The program offers about fifteen competitively awarded fellowships a year in amounts up to $25,000.
 Each provides a stipend of $2,000 per month for periods ranging from 9-12 months.
 Each fellow receives an additional $1,000 upon participating in a symposium on research in original sources and submitting a report acceptable to CLIR on the research experience.

 The purposes of this fellowship program are to:

-- help junior scholars in the humanities and related social science fields gain skill and creativity in developing knowledge from original sources
+- help junior scholars in the humanities and related social sciences gain skill and creativity in developing knowledge from original sources;

-- provide insight from the viewpoint of doctoral candidates into how scholarly resources can be developed for access most helpfully in the future.
+- capture insights into how scholarly resources can be developed for access most helpfully in the future.

-The committee aims to select representatives from different fields of the humanities and related social sciences consistent with quality in the research proposals.
+The committee includes representatives from different fields of the humanities and related social sciences, reflecting the variety of fields represented in the research proposals.
 The committee will assess quality with reference to the following criteria:

-- competence of the applicant for proposed research as indicated by references, transcripts, language skills, research experience, and other academic achievements
+- competence of the applicant for proposed research as indicated by references, transcripts, language skills, research experience, and other academic achievements; and

-- prospects for completing specified research within the time projected and funds awarded (not all dissertation work need necessarily be done within the fellowship period).
+- prospects for completing specified research within the time projected.

 - use sources in repositories that cannot, themselves, provide financial assistance to researchers.